Register as New Patient

 We will ask for proof of Identification (usually passport or driving license) and proof of address.
 At present you will need to bring this into the Practice but we are looking to introduce an online ID verification facility.

 New Baby.
-If you wish to register your new baby(s) at the Practice please complete a New Patient Registration form (GMS1) and the Child Questionairre and submit online.
+If you wish to register your new baby(s) at the Practice please complete a New Patient Registration form (GMS1) and the Child Questionairre.

 Once you have registered with us, your medical records will be sent to us from your previous GP.
 We estimate that it will take us 5 working days to process your registration and confirm your details.
 If you need to see a clinitcian during this period please advise the Reception team that your new registration is being processed.

 Online Access Registration.
-As well as using this website many of our services can be accessed using 2 applications - Ask NHS for urgent on the day appointments and Patient Access for requesting repeat prescriptions, checking test results and your notes.
+As well as using this website many of our services can be accessed using 2 applications - Ask NHS for urgent on the day appointments and the NHS App for requesting repeat prescriptions, checking test results and to view your notes.
 Please do register for these applications using the link here as we believe this will improve your access to the services we provide.

 All Practices have a Practice area and Berryfields is designed to serve mainly the new communities at Buckingham Park and Berryfields, although we do register patients from Watermead.